For many outside the British Isles, the English language can be a tad difficult to grasp.

 - Lost the plot – used to describe someone who has stopped acting rationally.

-Example sentences using British slang words
+Example sentences using UK slang

 Using the common slang terms, you can create a British slang sentence commonly used by your average Brit, using the examples below: